By Martin Ebner

-Sure, you're have more confidence to ask for her phone number after a pint or two but under the influence of alcohol, your mood yo-yos and your sexual desire decreases, making it difficult to achieve and maintain an erection.
+Sure, you have more confidence to ask for her phone number after a pint or two but under the influence of alcohol, your mood yo-yos and your sexual desire decreases, making it difficult to achieve and maintain an erection.
 Just 31 dry days of abstinence can decrease your risk of erectile dysfunction.

 Alcohol is a depressant and can slow down the messages to and from the brain and body.
-The result of alcohol abuse is decreased problem solving ability, poor judgement, concentration, coordination and reaction times.
+The result of alcohol abuse is decreased problem solving ability, poor judgment, concentration, coordination and reaction times.

 Sundays (Yes it's a day).

 Sunday will take on a whole new meaning.
 No longer is it a day of recovery, It's a day pro-activeness, a day of rest before a tough work week, a day of pleasure.
 It's whatever you want it to be!!

 If you rely heavily on alcohol to get you through most social situations, this will probably be the most challenging part of dry January.